César Cabral: Tokushima Indigo Socks

 On January 18, 2017, Cabral signed a minor league contract with the Boston Red Sox.
 He was released prior to the start of the season in March.

 On May 1, 2017, Cabral signed a contract with the Tokushima Indigo Socks of the Shikoku Island League Plus.

 Sugar Land Skeeters

 On April 1, 2019, Cabral was drafted by the Sugar Land Skeeters of the Atlantic League of Professional Baseball at the 2019 ALPB Player Showcase.
 In 12 appearances for the Skeeters, he recorded a 3.46 ERA with 6 strikeouts across 13 innings of work.
 Cabral was released by Sugar Land on June 28.

 York Revolution

 On July 5, 2019, Cabral signed with the York Revolution of the Atlantic League of Professional Baseball.
 In 28 appearances for York, he compiled a 2–0 record and 3.71 ERA with 20 strikeouts across 26 2/3 innings pitched.
 Cabral became a free agent following the season.

 London Majors

 On May 13, 2022, Cabral signed with the London Majors of the Intercounty Baseball League.
 In 5 games for London, he recorded a 1.17 ERA with 15 strikeouts across 7 2/3 innings pitched.

+Coaching Career

+In 2026, Cabral was hired as the pitching coach of the Dominican Summer League Phillies red team the summer-league affiliate of the Philadelphia Phillies.